soulwing/pinject/README.md

 Property Resolution
 -------------------

+Property resolution is the process by which property names are resolved into the corresponding (string) property value.
 The extension includes built-in support for resolving property names using one of three mechanisms.

 1. If running in a Java EE or Servlet container, the `java:comp/env/beans.properties.location` JNDI environment string can be